OsbornePro/BTPS-SecPack/docs/index.rst

 **List of Expiring Passwords Notification**
 Receive a list of users whose passwords are expiring in the next 2 weeks.
-This helps you keep tabs and who is expected to be changing their passwords.
-Someone not on this list who has their password changed may be under attack.
+This helps to keep tabs on expected password changes.
+Someone changing their password not on this list may be under attack.

 .. image:: img/PasswordsExpiring.png
     :scale: 100